ArthurSonzogni/chromiumos-platform2/metrics/README.md

 -   time: current time
 -   From /proc/vmstat
     -   pgmajfault: major faults
-    -   pgmajfault_f: major faults served from disk
-    -   pgmajfault_a: major faults served from zram
     -   pswpin: number of swap in (pages).
     -   pswpout: number of swap out (pages).
 -   From /proc/stat